chengguobiao/netcdf/README.md

 nc.close(root)
 ```

-Or you can use a **with** statement to reduce the code and guarantee the call to the close function to save changes:
+Also, it can use a **with** statement to reduce the code and guarantee the call to the close function to save changes:

 ```python
 from netcdf import netcdf as nc